jpacio89/papers/README.md

 This is the beginning of the license.

-This license governs all the material found in this repository.
+This license applies to all content within this repository.

 This license inherits from license CC BY-NC-ND 4.0 License: CC BY-NC-ND 4.0 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)